Azure/aztk/docs/00-getting-started.md

 2. Make sure you are running python 3.5 or greater.
     _If the default version on your machine is python 2 make sure to run the following commands with **pip3** instead of **pip**._

-2. Use pip to install required packages:
+3. Use pip to install required packages:
     ```bash
     pip install -r requirements.txt
     ```

-3. Use setuptools to install the required biaries locally:
+4. Use setuptools to install the required biaries locally:
     ```bash
     pip install -e .
     ```
+5. Initialize your environment:

+    Navigate to the directory you wish to use as your spark development environment, and run:
+    ```bash
+    azb spark init
+    ```
+    This will copy the default configuration files in config/ into a .thunderbolt/ directory in your current working directory.

 ### Setting up your accounts
 1. Log into Azure